 Her essay Going to Afghanistan: How The Kite Runner Opened our Eyes, Broke Our Hearts, and Changed our Lives in Chatham County, North Carolina (pdf) documents her adventures in creating the Kite Runner Community Read, learning and reading about Afghanistan, and finally meeting Hosseini and enjoying his company over a dinner at the General Store Café in Pittsboro, North Carolina.

-Other community projects include Writer in Residence in Siler City, NC (2011), with community writing workshops, cross-culture interviews, photo documentary show and reading and reception; an annual series of Dinners for the Arts fundraisers for the Chatham County Arts Council; and a coffeehouse series for visiting musicians and writers at St. Bartholomew’s Episcopal Church.
+Other community projects include Writer in Residence in Siler City, NC (Summer, 2011), with community writing workshops, cross-culture interviews, photo documentary show and reading and reception; an annual series of Dinners for the Arts fundraisers for the Chatham County Arts Council; and a coffeehouse series for visiting musicians and writers at St. Bartholomew’s Episcopal Church.
 In 2000 she was recipient of the Sarah Belk Gambrell Artist Educator of the Year award for her work building community through literature.

 Contact the Author: firstname.lastname@example.org